 Place the jars on a waterproof tray or baking dish and leave to ferment at room temperature, out of direct sunlight.

-2 – 3 times a day you are going to have to “burp” your kimchi to let out any excess gasses, so the jars do not explode.
+2 – 3 times a day, you will have to “burp” your kimchi to let out any excess gasses so the jars do not explode.
 If you have a fermentation lock for the top of your jars, apply them!

-When you burp, your jars use a clean stainless steel spoon to push the veggies down under the liquid as much as you can.
+When burping your jars, use a clean stainless steel spoon to push the veggies down under the liquid as much as you can.

-On day 2 or 3 you will notice that the ferment starts to become fizzy.
-This is when you really need to start taking notice and take at a taste at the end of burping the jars.
+On day 2 or 3 you will notice that the ferment becomes fizzy.
+This is when you really need to start taking notice and take a taste at the end of burping the jars.
 When ferment has lost its sweet taste (the bacteria eat up the sugars) and has hit a tangy level you like.
 That’s it – you can stop fermenting.

-Place your jars in the fridge.
-This will dramatically slow down the fermentation, and you will no longer need to burp the bottles.
+Place your jars in the fridge, this will dramatically slow down the fermentation.
+You will also have the added benefit of no longer needing to burp the bottles.

 You can keep kimchi in the fridge for 4 – 6 weeks.

-You might be wondering why I use jars and not my fermentation crock.
+You might wonder why I use jars and not my fermentation crock.
 As I have said before, this is one funky ferment, and the smell can permeate your crock and weights.
-Until I have a dedicated kimchi crock, I am just going to have to put it in jars.
+So until I have a dedicated kimchi crock, I will put it in jars.

-Mmmmmm, now you are ready to get stuck into eating and enjoying your kimchi.
-Of course, it is going to pair well with Korean foods such as bimbap, Bulgogi and spring onion pancakes.
-There are lots of other foods it tastes great with – eggs (any which way), nourish bowls and fried rice, just to name a few.
-No doubt you will find your own winning combinations too.
+Now you are ready to get stuck into eating and enjoying your kimchi.
+It will pair well with Korean foods such as bim bap, Bulgogi, lettuce wraps and spring onion pancakes.
+You can also use it to jazz up many other foods – eggs (any which way), nourish bowls and fried rice, to name a few.
+No doubt you will find winning combinations too.

-Tell me about how you like your kimchi, I am always up for new ideas!
+Tell me about how you like your kimchi in the comments below.
+I am always up for new ideas!